Sumit-1988-git/Mini_Project_IPL_Data_Analysis/README.md

 📤 How to Run the Project

-Clone this repository:
+1. Clone this repository:

 bash
 Copy
 Edit
 git clone https://github.com/yourusername/IPL-EDA-2008-2020.git

+2. Place the CSVs in the project directory

-Install required dependencies:
+3. Install required dependencies:

 bash
 Copy
 Edit
 pip install pandas matplotlib seaborn

+Run the Jupyter Notebook (or Python script)

-Run the Jupyter notebook and follow along with the question-wise analysis.
+4. Follow the markdown cells to view each insight along with the question-wise analysis.

 📌 Project Highlights